deepsquare-io/ClusterFactory/web/docs/getting-started/02-k0s-configuration.md

 ## Specifying the hosts

-You may want to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [Cluster Factory CE repository](https://github.com/SquareFactory/cluster-factory-ce) or create a private copy, so you could use Argo CD on your own repository.
+You may want to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [ClusterFactory CE repository](https://github.com/SquareFactory/cluster-factory-ce) or create a private copy, so you could use Argo CD on your own repository.

 For now, let's just clone the repository: